 The MELD Scoring System (Model End-Stage Liver Disease) was developed by UNOS – the United Network for Organ Sharing – that makes transplant rules for the nation to follow.
 This system uses blood tests to calculate how sick a person is.
 The score is based three blood test results: serum creatinine (kidney function), serum bilirubin (liver damage), and INR (clotting).
 It is important to get your blood tests done on schedule because the results indicate your MELD score - which range from 6 (less ill) to 40 (gravely ill) and your place on the waiting list.For a small number of liver patients on the list, there are conditions where these blood tests do not tell how sick they are.
 Some special liver conditions such as a liver cancer may receive additional points.
 Consideration for transplant based on scoring varies from hospital to hospital, but a score in the low to mid 20‘s is probably typical.The list of patients and scoring can change daily: Some patients get better for a while and their scores go down, while others get sicker and their scores rise.
 Some patients drop off the list and new people are added.

-- Q What is a hepatologist?
+- Q What is cholestatic hepatitis?

-- Q What are the main diseases and destructors of the liver?
+- Q What are the most common problems with the liver?

-- Q What do I need to know about caring for someone with cirrhosis?
+- Q What do I need to know about caring for someone with liver disease?